themehunk/bevro/readme.txt

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.1.0 =
-Update : Theme tested with latest WordPress 6.2.
+Update : Theme tested with latest WordPress 6.7.
+New: New importer added.
+New: New Theme Option added.

 == Resources ==